Main Navigation - Mobile

 VI.
 WELLNESS LEADERSHIP AND COMMUNITY INVOLVEMENT

 This wellness policy was developed by the District Health, Safety and Wellness Committee, a group comprised of individuals from the following groups: parents/guardians, principals, teachers, food and nutrition service personnel, health service personnel, school board members, school administrators, and other interested persons (such as local public health).
 Policy revisions will take into account new research and evidence on health trends, new national and state standards and guidelines, new state and federal initiatives, local evaluation data, changing district priorities, and other related issues.
 Meetings are held 4 times during the school year.
-All meeting dates are posted on the district website and are open to the public.
+All meeting dates are posted on the District website and are open to the public.

 VII.
 POLICY IMPLEMENTATION AND PUBLICATION